Skip to content

 private ?EntityCollection $products = null;

 Without buildStrate in the mapping, a join can combine a current row with a relation from an older snapshot.
+The build identifier is therefore part of the relational boundary, not only version metadata.

 Many-to-many